 There are a few .py to .exe converters, like pyinstaller, py2exe, py2app, and cx_freeze.

 In this tutorial, I’ll show you the one I use, namely pyinstaller.

-First, open the run window by using Windows button + R, type “cmd” press Enter.
+First, open the run window by using the Windows button + R, type “cmd” press Enter.

 This will execute the command line.

-Type pip install pyinstaller and hit enter to start installation.
+Type pip install pyinstaller and hit enter to start the installation.

 When that’s done, type PI installer and hit enter in the same window.
 If there is no error, it has been installed correctly.

 Now, go to the folder where your Python script is located, by using Shift + right-click.
 This will give you new options: Open command window here or Open PowerShell window here.

 First, I’ll show you the basic way to compile a file, and then how you can disable a console and how to add an icon.

 Create a file called myscript.py with the following code.